Frequently Asked Questions

 Will it be cold in Sapa?

-If you are trekking to the remote villages, please note that the temperature in the village is always warmer than in Sapa, about 3 ?
-7 degrees different.
+If you are trekking to the remote villages, please note that the temperature in the village is always warmer than in Sapa, about 3 to 7 degrees different.

 How does sleeping work in the homestays?

 Most of the family goes to bed early although one will stay up until everyone goes to bed.
 Having your flashlight close to your bed is a good a idea as the light switches are sometimes in odd place.
-Expect roosters to begin the day at about five o?clcok in the morning.
+Expect roosters to begin the day at about 5 Am in the morning.
 By 5:30 a fire has already been lit to boil water.

 How do I prepare before going to the homestay?

 For the homestay, there is not much preparation.
 Making sure that you have packed everything you need to make your stay more confortamble is most important.
 Bring a small bag with the clothes change of clothes.
 You should bring something warm, as the nights will cool off, sometimes dropping as mush as ten degrees.
-Other things you might want to bring with you are a mirror, toilet paper, your favorite tea or snack, flashlight, and a book.
+Other things you might want to bring with you are snack, flashlight, and a book.

 What kind of food will we eat at the homestay?

 There will be a range of food at the homestay.
 For dinner there will be a mix of traditional Dao and Vietnamese.
-We bring a lot of food in from Sapa to share with the family and everyone gets a chance to share in the cooking.
+Everyone gets a chance to share in the cooking.
 For breakfast, pancakes and bananas have become very popular among the trekkers and homestays, although if you wish to have a traditional Dao breakfast that can be arranged.
 It is usually rice, and an egg and some vegetables Then Chicken, fish or Pork.